-TIP: Familiarise yourself with your state and territory WorkCover requirements.
+TIP: Familiarise yourself with your jurisdiction regulatory requirement for Workers Compensation.

 Professional Indemnity insurance

 As a business person running a company with a particular skill you are a specialist in your field.
 The law requires that you exercise the required skill at an appropriate level expected from such professionals.
 Your professional liability arises when there is a failure to provide this level of skill, which could negatively impact on a client (usually in a monetary sense).